Last Updated on July 1, 2022 by Cheryl Moreo

 The warp threads should have aligned.
 If not, repeat the sequence.

 Hemstitching is quick and easy to do.
 Whether a pattern calls for it or not, I have learned to hemstitch the beginning and ending of every project.
 It is just better to be safe than sorry–Trust me on this one!

-If you are going to hemstitch your project, when you start weaving, don’t forget to leave a tail about three to four times the width of your cloth.
+If you hemstitch your project, when you start weaving, don’t forget to leave a tail about three to four times the width of your cloth.
 Weave about an inch.
 Then, do your hemstitch.
 When you are finished weaving your cloth, don’t forget to end with hemstitching your edge.

 Rigid Heddle Loom Weaving Tips for Throwing the Shuttle

 When throwing your pick, always enter the warp close to the rigid heddle.
 The shed is at its deepest near the heddle.
 Consequently, this helps prevent snagging and going under the wrong warp thread.
 It also allows plenty of room to bubble or angle the weft.

 Advancing the Warp Tips

 First, I loosen the back brake to allow several inches to roll lose.
 Then, I tighten the front brake.